mutantstandard/orxporter/README.md

 ### [Dzuk's how to guide](docs/dzuk/howto.md)

-An up to date, detailed guide with simpler language for those who are less techincally inclined.
-(Still requires that you know how CLIs and some other things work though.)
+A detailed guide with simpler language for those who are less techincally inclined.
+It's not fully featured yet though.

 ### [kiilas's usage guide](docs/kiilas/usage.md)